01Accidentally Recording Transactions in a Prior Period

 08Not Training Staff

-No matter how powerful your software is, your staff needs training to be effective.
+No matter how powerful your software is, your staff needs the training to be effective.
 An improperly trained staff member can wreck your records by accident, throwing off all of your expense and profit sheets.

 Perform Regular Training